nguyentrunghai/Setting_up_Linux_cluster/ldap_server_client.md

 `sudo mount -a`

-# Setting up OpenLDAP server
+# Setting up OpenLDAP Server

 On the server, install: